Charles Morris Jr. – the VP of Acquisitions and Development of Global Genesis Group talks about how he found animation success in China.

 We’re doing in early 2018, we’re going to be shooting a movie for another Chinese production company.
 And we’re going to be basically providing production services.
 So, it’s not going to be our film.
 But, they’re going to be shooting over here in America.
 So, that’s a completely separate company.
 And that deal should be announced in the next month or so.
 But basically, because of one relationship – it opens up other relationships.
 And they see how we’re doing business and how we get things done.
 If we say we’re going to do something, we accomplish that.
 And that’s impressed our Chinese partners and the word has gotten around.
 So other Chinese productions from those are now in contact with us, in talking to us.

-Caryn: Well, like you said, once that door opens other companies, especially Chinese companies hear about you and contact you.
+Caryn: Well, as you said, once that door opens other companies, especially Chinese companies hear about you and contact you.
 But before you even get the door open- it’s just kinda like meeting so many people.
 You just met the right person.

 Charles: Met the right person.